AugustinWinther/PHYS261/exercise_2/README.md

 \end{align*}
 ```

-Before we continue so simplify $b_j$, we need to go over a quick definition of the [Pochhammer function / rising factorial](https://en.wikipedia.org/wiki/Falling_and_rising_factorials):
+Before we continue to simplify $b_j$, we need to go over a quick definition of the [Pochhammer function / rising factorial](https://en.wikipedia.org/wiki/Falling_and_rising_factorials):

 ```math
 \begin{align*}